Population from Census 2015 - 68,556

 Report Non-emergency issues, like potholes and graffiti online with SeeClickFix

 Below is a list of the residential developments that you may need a Residential Building Permit.
-If you are looking for permit applications for a Commercial, Industrial, Institutional, Tenant Improvement, or Temporary, please visit the Commercial Permits page.
+If you are looking for permit applications for a Commercial, Industrial, Institutional, Tenant Improvement, or Temporary Tent, please visit the Commercial Permits page.

 Click on the links below to find out if you need a permit, download the permit application, and read instructions on how to properly complete your application.